Faculty Appointments and Employment

 Faculty members holding different types of appointments are governed by different policies and may hold different ranks.
 For more information about faculty appointments and initial employment, see the following policies:

-This policy describes the different types of faculty appointments (including tenured/tenure-track faculty, general faculty, joint, and courtesy appointments) and the different faculty titles in use at the University (including professorial ranks and tenure-ineligible titles).
+This policy describes the different types of academic faculty appointments (including tenured/tenure-track faculty, general faculty, visiting faculty, joint, and courtesy appointments) and the different faculty ranks and titles in use at the University.

 Employment of Academic General Faculty Members

-This policy is the primary employment policy for faculty members whose primary responsibilities include teaching, research, professional practice, or clinical service without encompassing the full scope of responsibilities expected from tenure-track faculty positions.
+This policy is the primary employment policy for faculty members whose primary responsibilities include teaching, research, integration of professional practice, academic librarianship or clinical service without encompassing the full scope of responsibilities expected from tenure-track faculty positions.
 Their appointments are not eligible for consideration of tenure and they are always appointed or reappointed for limited terms.

 Employment of Administrative or Professional General Faculty Members